Laramie, Wyoming: Airport

-SkyWest Airlines (United) provides daily commercial flights between Laramie Regional Airport and Denver, Colorado.
-The airport, 3 mi west of the central business district, is operated and financed by the City of Laramie and Albany County.
+SkyWest Airlines (United) provides daily commercial flights between Laramie Regional Airport and Denver International Airport in Denver, Colorado.
+The airport, 3 mi west of the central business district on WYO 130, is operated and financed by the City of Laramie and Albany County.
 In addition to commercial flights, the airport serves private and corporate planes and atmospheric research aircraft from the University of Wyoming.

-Ground Transportation
+Ground transportation

+The University of Wyoming Transit System provides bus service in the city.
+While it is primarily centered on students and staff at the university, it is open to the general public.

 Laramie has multiple taxi companies, as well as Uber service, which launched in 2017.

 For intercity service, Laramie is served by Greyhound Lines, with service to and from Cheyenne and Fort Collins.
 Green Ride of Northern Colorado provides service from Laramie to Fort Collins and Denver International Airport.

 Laramie had passenger rail service from the Union Pacific until 1971.
 Amtrak continued service until 1983 on the Pioneer, then again from 1991 to 1997.
-Only curbside Thruway bus service is currently available.
+Only curbside Amtrak Thruway bus service is currently available.

 The former Union Pacific passenger depot in Laramie was donated to the Laramie Plains Museum in 1985, and then to the Laramie Railroad Depot Association in 2009, which operates it as a small museum and a venue for community events.

 Utilities

 The city's drinking water comes from the Big Laramie River, the largest single source, and wellfields in the Casper Aquifer, and it is treated in a modern plant.
-The city's wastewater plant, which replaced an older plant, began operation in 1998.
+The current wastewater plant began operation in 1998.
 The Solid Waste Division operates the city-owned landfill, about 1 mi north of the city.
 Laramie has 135 mi of streets and 31 mi of alleys.